rroethof/roethof.net/content/posts/2025/11/ai-prompt-engineering-sysadmins/index.md

 Structured prompts turn AI into a **true tech assistant**, not just a text generator.
 Use R-A-I-N, C-L-A-R, F-L-O-W, P-I-V-O, and S-E-E-D for **consistent, actionable results**.
 Keep examples and outputs handy, future you will thank you.

-**Concluding Thought:**
-The power of AI in sysadmin work isn’t just automation, it’s amplification.
-By crafting precise, structured prompts, you transform repetitive tasks into repeatable, measurable outcomes, freeing up time for strategy, learning, and innovation.